AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md

 >
 >"There is NOT ENOUGH SPACE to add a bundle to the IEQ.
 The reason is: Too many incomplete executions."
 >
->For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+>For more information, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).

 ## Access requirements